s4nt14go/react-starter/README.md

 ### Description

-Get a project with a Material UI navigation drawer layout including some helpful libraries commonly added when we start a new project or just need a playground friendlier than a simple "hello world".<br /><br />
+When starting a new project, we generally use the same libraries and it's helpful to have some examples of that bunch of libraries in a working project.<br /><br />
+In the different sections of this React app you will find examples of use for these libraries, so you can look into before you integrate these libraries in your project.<br /><br />
 You can checkout different tags, each of them contains more utilities to fit the complexity of your needs.
+The tags are useful in the case you are only interested in the first basics examples.
 ### Material mini drawer layout - tag 1.0<br />
 ![tag 1.0](./demo/tag1.gif)<br /><br />
 Utilities included: